-- 5. Schedule Public Hearing.
-Upon a determination of completeness, the Land Use Administrator shall schedule the application for consideration by the Planning Commission. - a.
-Public hearing by the Planning Commission shall be held within forty-five (45) calendar days of the date of determination of completeness. - 6.
-Public Notice.
-Notice of public hearing by the Planning Commission shall be completed in accordance with Section 9-202 C. - a.
+5. Schedule Public Hearing.
+Upon a determination of completeness, the Land Use Administrator shall schedule the application for consideration by the Planning Commission.

+a.
+Public hearing by the Planning Commission shall be held within forty-five (45) calendar days of the date of determination of completeness.

+6. Public Notice.
+Notice of public hearing by the Planning Commission shall be completed in accordance with Section 9-202 C.

+a.
 Contents of Notice.
-The notice of public hearing shall identify the site on which the operation is proposed to occur and include a narrative description of the proposed operation; the date, time and location of the scheduled hearing; and contact information. - b.
+The notice of public hearing shall identify the site on which the operation is proposed to occur and include a narrative description of the proposed operation; the date, time and location of the scheduled hearing; and contact information.

+b.
 Publication of Notice.
-The Land Use Department shall publish a notice of public hearing at least thirty (30) calendar days prior to the date of the public hearing. - c.
+The Land Use Department shall publish a notice of public hearing at least thirty (30) calendar days prior to the date of the public hearing.

+c.
 Mailing of Notice.
-The Land Use Department shall mail a written notice of public hearing to affected parties at least thirty (30) calendar days prior to the date of public hearing. - 7.
-Evaluation by Land Use Administrator/ Staff Review.
+The Land Use Department shall mail a written notice of public hearing to affected parties at least thirty (30) calendar days prior to the date of public hearing.

+7. Evaluation by Land Use Administrator/Staff Review.
 Upon determination of completeness, the Land Use Administrator shall review the application for compliance with the approval standards set forth in Section 9-204.
-A staff report shall be prepared in accordance with Section 9-202 E. - 8.
-Review by Planning Commission.
-The application shall be considered by the Planning Commission at a properly noticed public hearing. - a.
+A staff report shall be prepared in accordance with Section 9-202 E.

+$O{\sf TERO}\,C{\sf O}{\sf UNTY}\,{\sf LAND}\,U{\sf SE}\,C{\sf ODE}$ a.
 Recommendation by Planning Commission.
+The Planning Commission shall recommend that the application for Oil and Gas Operation Permit be approved, approved with conditions or denied, based upon the proposed operation's compliance with the approval standards in Section 9-204.

+8. Review by Planning Commission.
+The application shall be considered by the Planning Commission at a properly noticed public hearing.

-The Planning Commission shall recommend that the application for Oil and Gas Operation Permit be approved, approved with conditions or denied, based upon the proposed operation's compliance with the approval standards in Section 9-204. - 9.
-Schedule Public Hearing.
-The Land Use Administrator shall schedule the application for consideration by the Board of County Commissioners. - a.
-Public hearing by the Board of County Commissioners shall be held within forty-five (45) calendar days of the date of the Planning Commission recommendation. - b.
-Public notice of the hearing before the Board of County Commissioners shall be made pursuant to Section 9-202 C. and may be given at the same time the notice of publication is published and written notice to affected parties is mailed with regard to the hearing before the Planning Commission. - 10.
-Decision by Board of County Commissioners.
-Following the public hearing and after considering the recommendation of the Planning Commission, the Board shall approve, approve with conditions or deny the application for an Oil and Gas Operation Permit based upon compliance of the proposed Oil and Gas Operation with the approval standards in Section 9-204. - a.
+9. Schedule Public Hearing.
+The Land Use Administrator shall schedule the application for consideration by the Board of County Commissioners.

+a.
+Public hearing by the Board of County Commissioners shall be held within forty-five (45) calendar days of the date of the Planning Commission recommendation.

+b.
+Public notice of the hearing before the Board of County Commissioners shall be made pursuant to Section 9-202C and may be given at the same time the notice of publication is published and written notice to affected parties is mailed with regard to the hearing before the Planning Commission.

+10. Decision by Board of County Commissioners.
+Following the public hearing and after considering the recommendation of the Planning Commission, the Board shall approve, approve with conditions or deny the application for Oil and Gas Operation Permit based upon compliance of the proposed Oil and Gas Operation with the approval standards in Section 9-204.

+a.
 Approval of Application.
-If the application satisfies all of the applicable standards, the application shall be approved. - b.
+If the application satisfies all of the applicable standards, the application shall be approved.

+b.
 Denial of Application.
-If the application fails to satisfy all of the applicable standards, the application shall be denied.
+If the application fails to satisfy all of the applicable standards, the application shall be denied; or c.

-- c.
 Conditional Approval of Application.
-The application may be approved with conditions determined necessary for compliance with applicable standards. - C. Legal Remedies.
+The application may be approved with conditions determined necessary for compliance with applicable standards.

+C. Legal Remedies.
 The decision of the Board of County Commissioners shall be final.
 If the application fails to satisfy the applicable standards and is denied, an appeal may be taken to the Otero County District Court within thirty (30) days from the date of the written decision by said Board.

 Section 9-204 Oil and Gas Operation Standards.
 An oil and gas operation shall comply with the following standards unless a Technical Infeasibility Waiver is granted under Section 9-205: